NathanKr/generic-make-http-request/README.md

 <ul>
 <li>IFetchData<DataType> - typescript interface generic</li>
 <li>useFetchData<DataType> - custom hooks to fetch the data and validate it</li>
 <li>GenericFetchData<DataType>(props: IFetchData<DataType>) - generic component to show : error \ success \ loading and set data to parent callback function.
-This component is fetching data when its url argument is set to its correct value<li>
+This component is fetching data when its url argument is set to its correct value</li>
 </ul>

 <h2>IFetchData</h2>